 Exhibits and Activities

 A growing collection of objects, both practical and sculptural, made by applying mathematical ideas to knitting, crochet, patchwork and other crafts.
 The collection is available for exhibition and Madeleine is happy to conduct workshops based around these ideas for galleries, museums and science festivals.
-If you are interested in booking a Mathscraft even, please contact Madeleine directly.
+Most recently seen at the Beauty of Maths exhibition in the National Museum of Scotland during Maths Week Scotland 2022.
+If you are interested in booking Mathscraft, please contact Madeleine

 2019 - The First Footprint